isabellajade/deep-learning-challenge/README.md

 ## Write a Report on the Neural Network Model
 For this part of the assignment, I was tasked to write a report on the performance of the deep learning model I created for Alphabet Soup.
 The report can be viewed [here](Neural_Network_Model_Report.pdf).

-The report should contain the following:

-1. Overview of the analysis: Explain the purpose of this analysis.

-2. Results: Using bulleted lists and images to support your answers, address the following questions:

-* Data Preprocessing

-    * What variable(s) are the target(s) for your model?
-    * What variable(s) are the features for your model?
-    * What variable(s) should be removed from the input data because they are neither targets nor features?

-* Compiling, Training, and Evaluating the Model

-    * How many neurons, layers, and activation functions did you select for your neural network model, and why?
-    * Were you able to achieve the target model performance?
-    * What steps did you take in your attempts to increase model performance?

-3. Summary: Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

 ## References
 IRS.
 Tax Exempt Organization Search Bulk Data [Downloads](https://www.irs.gov/charities-non-profits/tax-exempt-organization-search-bulk-data-downloads).